HeyFang/bombsquad-modded-server-scripts/README.md

 tmux new -s 43210
 ./ballisticakit_server
 ```
-- we named the running tmux as `43210` to connect with it later if needed
+- We named the running tmux as `43210` to connect with it later if needed
-  - you can use any name as you want.
+- You can replace `43210` with any name of your choice.
-  - run `tmux ls` to list running tmux, in case u forget the name used before.
+- If you forget the session name, run `tmux ls` to list all tmux sessions.

 ## Stop Server
-- If you not inside Tmux Session `43210`, <a href="https://github.com/HeyFang/bombsquad-modded-server-scripts/blob/main/README.md#Re-Connecting">Reconnect as explained below</a>
+- If you are not inside Tmux Session `43210`, <a href="https://github.com/HeyFang/bombsquad-modded-server-scripts/blob/main/README.md#Re-Connecting">Reconnect as explained below</a>
-- Use `Ctrl + C` to stop running server party `(ballisticakit_server)`
+- Use `Ctrl + c` to stop running server party `(ballisticakit_server)`
-- Use `Ctrl + D` or run `exit` to exit Tmux Session
+- Use `Ctrl + b` then `d` to exit session and keep it running in background
-- Run the following cmd to Close/Stop Tmux Session `43210`
+- Run the following cmd to terminate tmux session `43210`
 ```
 tmux kill-session -t 43210
 ```
 ## Re-Connecting
 - If you are not inside Tmux Session `43210`,
-  - Run `tmux ls` to view running tmux to make sure `43210` is online
+  - Run `tmux ls` to view all running sessions and confirm `43210` is active
   - Run the following command to connect back
   ```
   tmux attach -t 43210